wso2-attic/esb-connectors/jira/jira-connector/jira-connector-2.0.0/README.txt

    xi)     issueIdOrKey                - Use the issue key which has a comment on it.
-Mentioned in step 4(iv). xii)    commentId                   - Use the comment id obtained in step 4(iv). xiii)   expand                      - Use a valid string value for expand. e.g.:renderedBody xiv)    assigneeName                - Use the username of a user created in step 4(iv). xv)     notifyUser                  - Use the username of a user created in step 4(iv). xvi)    notificationSubject         - Use a string value as the notification subject. xvii)   reporterName                - Use the username of a user created in step 4(iv). xviii)  description                 - Use a string value as the description. xix)    dueDate                     - Use a date for due date in the format of YYYY-MM-DD . xx)     label                       - Use a string value as the label. xxi)    summaryOptional             - Use a string value as the summary.
-Should be different than the value given in step 8 x). xxii)   componentNameMandatory      - Use a string value as the name of the component. xxiii)  componentNameOptional       - Use a string value as the name of the component. xxiv)   updatedComponentName        - Use a string value as the name of the component. xxv)    project                     - Use the key of the project obtained in step 4(i). xxvi)   componentDescription        - Use a string value as the description of the component. xxvii)  leadUserName                - Use the username of a user created in step 4(iv). xxviii) assigneeType                - Use 'PROJECT_LEAD' as the value. xxix)   updatedComponentDescription - Use a string value as the description of the component. xxx)    updatedLeadUserName         - Use the username of a user created in step 4(iv) which was not used in step 8(xxviii). xxxi)   updatedAssigneeType         - Use 'PROJECT_DEFAULT' as the value. xxxii)  attachmentId                - Use the attachment id obtained in step 4(v). xxxiii) issueId                     - Use the issue key obtained in step 4(v). xxxiv)  optionalUsername            - Use the username obtained in step 4(vi). xxxv)   optionalPassword            - Use the password obtained in step 4(vi).
+Mentioned in step 4(iv). xii)    commentId                   - Use the comment id obtained in step 4(iv). xiii)   expand                      - Use a valid string value for expand. e.g.:renderedBody xiv)    assigneeName                - Use the username of a user created in step 4(ii). xv)     notifyUser                  - Use the username of a user created in step 4(ii). xvi)    notificationSubject         - Use a string value as the notification subject. xvii)   reporterName                - Use the username of a user created in step 4(ii). xviii)  description                 - Use a string value as the description. xix)    label                       - Use a string value as the label. xx)     summaryOptional             - Use a string value as the summary.
+Should be different than the value given in step 8 x). xxi)    componentNameMandatory      - Use a string value as the name of the component. xxii)   componentNameOptional       - Use a string value as the name of the component. xxiii)  updatedComponentName        - Use a string value as the name of the component. xxiv)   project                     - Use the key of the project obtained in step 4(i). xxv)    componentDescription        - Use a string value as the description of the component. xxvi)   leadUserName                - Use the username of a user created in step 4(ii). xxvii)  assigneeType                - Use 'PROJECT_LEAD' as the value. xxviii) updatedComponentDescription - Use a string value as the description of the component. xxix)   updatedLeadUserName         - Use the username of a user created in step 4(ii) which was not used in step 8(xxvi). xxx)    updatedAssigneeType         - Use 'PROJECT_DEFAULT' as the value. xxxi)   attachmentId                - Use the attachment id obtained in step 4(v). xxxii)  issueId                     - Use the issue key obtained in step 4(v). xxxiii) optionalUsername            - Use the username obtained in step 4(vi). xxxiv)  optionalPassword            - Use the password obtained in step 4(vi).

       NOTE : issueIdWithWatchList,issueWatcher,inwardIssueKey,outwardIssueKey,componentNameMandatory,componentNameOptional,updatedComponentName,attachmentId and issueId should be changed before running the integration test each time.